rschristopher/rschristopher.github.io/src/custody/index.md

  And thus the risk of losing your funds in traditional banking is far higher than any reasonable Self Custody solution.

-!!! question "Why would I want to be a bank?"
+!!! question "Sounds like banking.
+Why would I want to be a bank?"

     You don't, and that's the point.